gichukipaul/Yet-Another-Recipe-App-YARA-/README.md

 ## Features
 - _Recipe Exploration_: Dive into a diverse collection of recipes and discover new culinary horizons.
 - _Detailed Recipe View_: Get up close and personal with recipes, from a list of ingredients to step-by-step cooking instructions.
-- _User-Centric Design_: The app offers an intuitive and user-friendly interface that guarantees a delightful user experience.
+- _User-Centric Design_: The app offers an intuitive, user-friendly interface that offers a delightful user experience.

 ## Upcoming Features
 - _Pagination_: Coming soon to enhance the browsing experience.